SKrotkih/YTLiveStreaming/README.md

 - Launch  `pod install`

-- Open YouTubeLiveVideo.xcworkspace.
+- Open LiveEvents.xcworkspace.

-- Enter your bundle id
+- Change current bundle id on your

+- Create Config.plist.
+Copy content Config.plist.example.plist into new Config.plist.
+Change current values of the client ID and API key on yours.

 - Put CLIENT_ID and API_KEY into the plist.info:

 <img src="https://user-images.githubusercontent.com/2775621/36204258-42684ab8-1193-11e8-88c4-a7668f7de368.png" alt="Credentials" style="width: 690px;" />

-- Copy Sample/Config.plist.example.plist to Sample/Config.plist and edit it to insert your client ID and API key.

-- In Sample/YouTubeLiveVideo/Info.plist edit the CFBundleURLSchemes.
+- In Sample/Info.plist edit the CFBundleURLSchemes.
 Change the value that starts with "com.googleusercontent.apps." based on your API key.
 It should be set to the reversed API key.
 The API key has the format XXXXXXXX.apps.googleusercontent.com and the allowed URL should be com.googleusercontent.apps.XXXXXXXX

 ## User guide